EU pushes to reopen borders for summer tourism amidst coronavirus

 In Berlin, some drove buses past the Brandenburg Gate, emblazoned with banners.
 Hamburg airport tweeted a video showing socially distanced protesters at a terminal with suitcases on carts displaying signs saying “We travel agents won’t leave our clients out in the rain”.

-German-based travel group TUI said on Wednesday it would cut 8,000 jobs and look to shed 30% of costs even as it gears up for a July restart to European tourism.
+German-based travel group TUI (TUIGn.DE) said on Wednesday it would cut 8,000 jobs and look to shed 30% of costs even as it gears up for a July restart to European tourism.

 German Chancellor Angela Merkel said the aim was to eliminate border controls again from June 15 in the Schengen area, but also warned people against rushing back to normality too fast and thus endangering a tentative improvement of the health situation.

-Reporting by Robin Emmott, Foo Yun Chee, Kate Abnett, Marine Strauss, Philip Blenkinsop, Gabriela Baczynska in Brussels; Belen Carreno and Emma Pinedo in Madrid; Maria Sheahan in Berlin; Francois Murphy in Vienna; Brenna Hughes Neghaiwi in Zurich; Writing by Andrew Cawthorne; Editing by Peter Graff and Hugh Lawson
+Reporting by Robin Emmott, Foo Yun Chee, Kate Abnett, Marine Strauss, Philip Blenkinsop, Gabriela Baczynska in Brussels; Belen Carreno and Emma Pinedo in Madrid; Maria Sheahan in Berlin; Francois Murphy in Vienna; Brenna Hughes Neghaiwi in Zurich; Crispian Balmer in Rome; Writing by Andrew Cawthorne; Editing by Peter Graff and Hugh Lawson